Montana Labor Laws Guide

 Some of the qualifying events making an employee eligible for the family medical leave include:

-In addition, the employee must have worked for the same employer for at least 12 months before taking the leave, as well as having worked at least 1,250 hours in those 12 months.
+The employee must have worked for the same employer for at least 12 months before taking the leave and worked at least 1,250 hours in those 12 months.

-Montana employers are required to provide unpaid time off to employees who choose to attend jury duty.
-However, the employer may request that the employer provide their jury summons.
+Jury duty leave — employers in Montana are required to provide unpaid time off to employees who choose to attend jury duty.
+However, the employer may request that the employee provide their jury summons.

-Additionally, the employer may ask for the employee to be excused from jury duty if they are necessary for the operation of a state or government agency.
+Additionally, the employer may ask for the employee to be excused from jury duty if they’re necessary for the operation of a state or government agency.

 Another state law subsection prohibits the employer from requesting that the employees remit any court allowances to them.

-Private employers in Montana do not need to provide bereavement leave to their employees.
+Bereavement leave — private employers in Montana don’t need to provide bereavement leave to their employees.

 Public employees can use their sick leave to attend the funeral of a member of their immediate family.

-Employees of public companies in Montana are not entitled to emergency response leave.
+Emergency response leave — employees of public companies in Montana aren’t entitled to emergency response leave.

 Public employees in the executive branch may be eligible for up to 15 days in a calendar year of paid leave to participate in American Red Cross disaster relief services.